cwru-robotics/cwru_ariac/README.md

 ## Update ARIAC

-The lastest ARIAC version is 1.0.4, we will always keep using the lastest ARIAC version.
+The lastest ARIAC version as of 4/29/17 is 1.1.1
+We will always keep using the lastest ARIAC version.

 To check your current ARIAC version, run following command: